 There’s a right way and a wrong way to do just about everything.
 Sure, you could have your sketchy second cousin weld up a ball mount onto your bumper with some scrap metal that he is totally sure will hold up towing your boat — that’s the wrong way (sorry Scooter, facts are facts).

 Instead, you could buy yourself a tailor made solution that has been engineered by actual professionals that you can bolt right up in an afternoon — this is the right way to get it done.

 Installing Your Trailer Hitch

-Determining the Right Hitch for You
+How To Choose the Right Hitch

 Plus, most models work in unison with a wide variety of trailer hitch covers and logo hitch covers, enabling you to add your favorite sports or auto logo onto the hitch mount when not in use, preventing excess moisture and other debris from getting into the trailer mount.
 Hitch mounts and similar Ford accessories take a good thing and make it better.
 Delivering safety and convenience, the proper trailer hitch is a must for any road trip or for those who routinely haul oversize loads.
 Go ahead and read our trailer hitch reviews to find out our customers’ experiences with their hitches.
-We also have this fantastic Hitch Class 101 article on our site, so be sure to check it out.
+We also have this handy Hitch Class 101 article, so be sure to check it out.

 So what do you think?
 Anything I missed?
 Have a question on your towing setup?
 Drop a comment below!